Semantic Information in a model of Resource Gathering Agents: Introduction

-We demonstrate in section~\ref{sec: 3} the existence of a plateau in the viability, capturing the subset of correlations that has no effect on the agent's ability to stay alive.
-Below this threshold the lifetime of the agent monotonically decays with increased scrambling of the mutual information.
-We introduce the concept of \emph{viability-per-bit} that captures the degree to which each bit of the agent's information on its environment is relevant.
-The quantity peaks at the boundary separating the plateau from the decaying region indicating the existence of a \emph{semantic threshold}.
+We {describe our simulations and} demonstrate {numerically} in section~\ref{sec: 3} the existence of a plateau in the viability, capturing the subset of correlations that has little effect on the agent's ability to stay alive.
+Below this threshold the lifetime of the agent monotonically decays with increased scrambling of the mutual information. {Using geometric arguments, we derive an analytical expression for the threshold, relating it directly to sensor resolution.
+We introduce a new semantic information concept, the \emph{viability-per-bit}, that captures the degree to which each bit of the agent's information on its environment is relevant.
+This quantity, not articulated in the original KW18 formalism, peaks at the boundary separating the plateau from the decaying region indicating the existence of a \emph{semantic threshold}.
 Information above the threshold has little-to-no effect on the agent's viability, while below it, each bit becomes crucial for the agent to stay alive.

-We show that our results are agnostic to the exploration strategy (that is a random walker or ballistic foraging) or the choice of the particular viability function, as long as it reflects the general ability of the agent to remain alive.
+On the plateau, we investigate the appearance of a viability lower bound for a wide range of model parameters, then derive its analytical expression.
+Analytical and numerical evidence supporting these results is agnostic to the particular choice of viability function or indeed the type of foraging strategy.
 We end in section \ref{sec: Conclusion} with a discussion of the implications of our findings and possible future directions.
-Three appendices clarify a few technical aspects of our model and its approximations.
+Five appendices clarify technical aspects of our model and the approximations used.}